This list of questions was last reviewed on Aug. 16, 2021.

 Northeastern Illinois University does not tolerate bigotry, bias or discrimination.
 The University’s Equal Opportunity policy may be found here: non-discrimination policy.
 If you believe you have been the victim of discrimination or harassment, contact email@example.com.

 Employees who self-quarantine in accordance with the recommendation of the Illinois Department of Public Health or Chicago Department of Public Health because of exposure to coronavirus will be placed on leave with pay for the period of self-quarantine.
 Employees who stay home because of illness should take sick leave in accordance with University leave policies.
-Once the self-quarantine is over, the employee should work with their supervisor to be able to work from home.

 What if I need technical support? (added March 18, 2020)